About Me

 SGWB from low-scale inflation

-My MSc research focused on determining the SGWBs from both inhomogeneities in the inflaton field which drove inflation and from self interaction of the inflaton after inflation.
+My MSc research focused on determining the SGWBs from both inhomogeneities in the inflaton field which drove inflation and from self-interaction of the inflaton after inflation.
 I focused on E- and T-model inflation because they are used as generic inflation models.
 For different parameter values, E- and T-model inflation are identical to a range of inflationary models which match present CMB observations, including Starobinsky and Higgs inflation.
-The dynamics of these low scale inflaton fluctuations are complicated, and need to be studied computationally.
-I used the lattice simulation code HLattice to determine the SGWBs from these T- and E-models.
-Notably all these SGWB spectra peak in the MHz - GHz range.
+The dynamics of these low-scale inflaton fluctuations are complicated, and need to be studied computationally.
+I used the lattice simulation code HLattice to determine the SGWBs from these E- and T-models.
+Notably, all these SGWB spectra peak in the MHz - GHz range.
 Current and upcoming experiments such as the Laser Interferometer Gravitational-Wave Observatory (LIGO) and the Laser Interferometer Space Antenna (LISA) will not be sensitive here, motivating the development of sensitivity in this regime.
 Two examples of prospective gravitational wave probes in this regime include, laboratory gravitational wave detectors at GHz frequencies or using the cosmological impact of MHz-GHz gravitational waves, which can contribute to the number of relativistic degrees of freedom in the early universe.
-This work can be seen both in this paper and my MSc thesis.
+This work can be seen both in this paper and my MSc thesis!

 Analysis of LiteBIRD Systematics and their Impact on Cosmology